 - Water Treatment – Both more popular on average and very few vehicles nearby.

 - Impala – often a heavy drop for some reason I can never figure out.
 It’s mostly town buildings which I hate.
 I’d rather go to Puerto or Graveyard, either one being near a flight path that goes close to here.

 - Campo Militar – Too far north.
 It does have good loot but its spread out and any flight path close enough often draws a crowd.
 Any flight path far from it, I’d rather hit my personal drops and get on with it instead of spending precious early minutes driving back and forth.
 And if you get a prison circle you could be 3km away.

 - Ruins – In the North East there are some ruins.
 I’ve never enjoyed my trips there.
 Except once when I got an 8x, Kar, and m416 plus a favorable circle.
 I was quickly interrupted by my 3 year old waking up… But in general, few vehicle spawns and commonly unfavorable circles and rough terrain makes it generally not advisable.
 Fun for a sight seeing trip, but otherwise, meh…

-Pubg Mobile Miramar Guide : How to Drive on Miramar
+Pubg Mobile Miramar Loot Guide 2019 : How to Drive on Miramar

 - Roads are obviously more valuable on Miramar than Erangel.
 On Erangel they are less transport and more landscape that tells you where spawns might be.